bing-ying-li/pathreview/JOURNAL.md

 **Draft PR feedback received from:** The complete unit test suite produced 379 passing tests and 53 pre-existing failures.
 Running the same test suite against upstream/main confirmed that the failures were not introduced by this contribution.

+## Week 10 — Iteration & reflection

+### Reviewer feedback

+**Feedback received:** [ ] Yes [x] No — still awaiting review

+**Summary of feedback:**
+No reviewer feedback was provided for Summer 2026.
+My pull request is still available for review, but I did not receive any maintainer comments that required changes.

+**How you responded:**
+No changes were required because no reviewer feedback was provided.

+---

+### Reflection

+**What was harder than you expected?**
+The hardest part was understanding an existing codebase before making a small change.
+My issue sounded simple at first: add the number of recent safety events to the health-check response.
+However, I had to understand how the existing health check worked, where the safety monitoring logic was located, and how the different services such as PostgreSQL and Redis were already being checked.
+I also had to make sure my change fit the existing structure instead of adding unrelated logic.
+Another challenge was working with the development environment and tests because some existing tests were already failing for reasons unrelated to my issue, so I had to separate problems caused by my code from problems already in the repository.

+**What did you learn about working in a large codebase?**
+I learned that contributing to a large codebase is very different from building my own project.
+In my own project, I usually know where everything is and can change the structure whenever I want.
+In PathReview, I first had to understand the project's existing conventions and dependencies.
+Even a small change can affect other parts of the application, so it is important to keep the implementation focused and avoid unnecessary modifications.
+I also learned the importance of using a separate feature branch, checking the upstream repository, reviewing the diff before committing, and keeping the commit history related to the issue.

+**How did AI tools help — and where did they fall short?**
+AI tools were most helpful when I needed to understand unfamiliar code, interpret error messages, work through Git commands, and decide how to test my changes.
+They also helped me understand the purpose of parts of the health-check code and suggested ways to structure the implementation.
+However, AI could not fully understand the repository without me checking the actual files and running the code.
+Some suggestions had to be adjusted to match the real project structure.
+I still needed to run the tests, inspect Git output, check the branch and upstream repository, and verify that the final implementation actually worked in PathReview.

+**What would you do differently if you started over?**
+If I started again, I would spend more time exploring the repository and running the existing test suite before changing any code.
+This would give me a clearer baseline of which tests were already failing and make debugging easier later.
+I would also review the issue requirements and trace the relevant functions before beginning implementation instead of making changes while I was still learning how the project worked.
+I would keep my branch and commits more focused from the beginning so that the final pull request contained only changes directly related to the issue.

+**What are you most proud of from this module?**
+I am most proud that I was able to contribute to an unfamiliar existing project instead of only working on a project that I created myself.
+I worked through the repository setup, Git branching and upstream workflow, implementation, testing, documentation, and pull-request process.
+By the end of the module, I had a much better understanding of what an actual open-source contribution workflow looks like and felt more confident navigating a larger codebase.